 In Canada, there are roughly 3,500 suicides every year, slightly below deaths due to cancers of the colon and breast.
 Suicide is the seventh-most common cause of death among Canadian males, and tenth-highest among both sexes combined.
 Today, suicide prevention in Canada is a major program that contains several interventions such as lethal means reduction; risk assessment; respect of self-esteem; group psychotherapy strategy; basic personal rights; self-soothing; interpersonal boundaries; distraction tactics; problem-solving strategies; and support groups.

 So, where does counseling come in?
 It is both a preventive measure and a post-attempt intervention.

-As a preventive measure, counseling provides a person with enough reason to hope before suicide becomes a clear option.
+As a preventive measure, counselling provides a person with enough reason to hope before suicide becomes a clear option.
 Counseling addresses several preventive concerns such as self-soothing, problem-solving techniques, support groups, self-esteem building; and even risk assessment.
-Oftentimes, a client comes to counseling thinking that he or she couldn’t find a solution to his or her problem; but the person is still hopeful that such a solution exists.
+Oftentimes, a client comes to counselling thinking that he or she couldn’t find a solution to his or her problem; but the person is still hopeful that such a solution exists.
 That is why hope is an essential element here.
-Without hope, a person sees counseling as useless and irrelevant.
+Without hope, a person sees counselling as useless and irrelevant.

-As a post-attempt intervention, counseling is given to those people who attempted to commit suicide but was able to survive.
+As a post-attempt intervention, counselling is given to those people who attempted to commit suicide but was able to survive.
 Some people fall into the category of parasuicide – when the attempt was simply designed to catch attention but not to kill the self.
-What counseling provides is an opportunity to assess that incident and identify contributing factors.
-Also, counselors help the client experience a renewed sense of hope and a clearer understanding of his or her problems.
+What counselling provides is an opportunity to assess that incident and identify contributing factors.
+Also, counsellors help the client experience a renewed sense of hope and a clearer understanding of his or her problems.

-Either way, counseling is seen as one of the most effective interventions to reduce suicide incidents.
+Either way, counselling is seen as one of the most effective interventions to reduce suicide incidents.